Skip to content

 Symptoms and Diagnosis

-An individual with prolonged grief disorder may experience intense longing for the person who has died or preoccupation with thoughts of that person.
-In children and adolescents, the preoccupation may focus on the circumstances around the death.
-Additionally, the individual may experience significant distress or problems performing daily activities at home, work, or other important areas.
-The persistent grief is disabling and affects everyday functioning in a way that typical grieving does not.
+An individual with prolonged grief disorder (PGD) may experience intense longing for the person who has died and/or feelings of being preoccupied by thoughts of the death of that person.
+In children and adolescents, the preoccupation may focus on the circumstances of the death.
+Additionally, the surviving individual may experience feelings of being in shock or disbelief about the death, of insecurity and uncertainty about where they fit into a world without the deceased person, which often undermines their sense of belonging, meaning, purpose, and self in the survivorship experience.
+These symptoms are associated with significant distress and/or problems performing daily activities at home, work, or in other important areas such as family life.
+Prolonged intense grief is disabling and affects every day functioning in a way that typical grieving does not.

-For a diagnosis of prolonged grief disorder, the loss of a loved one had to have occurred at least a year ago for adults, and at least 6 months ago for children and adolescents.
-In addition, the grieving individual must have experienced at least three of the symptoms below nearly every day for at least the last month prior to the diagnosis.
+For a diagnosis of prolonged grief disorder, the loss of a close other person must have occurred at least a year ago for adults and at least 6 months ago for children and adolescents.
+In addition, the grieving individual must have experienced at least 3 of the symptoms below nearly every day for at least the last month prior to the diagnosis.

 Symptoms of prolonged grief disorder (APA, 2022) include: